apache/apisix-website/blog/en/blog/2024/01/03/bi-weekly-report.md

 3. Add support for the Timing-Allow-Origin header in `CORS` plugin

-4. Add `brotli` plugin

-5. Use lua-resty-events as the default event mechanism

 Our bi-weekly Apache APISIX community report is your window into the project's weekly developments.
 It is a tool to facilitate your seamless integration into the Apache APISIX community, ensuring that you stay well-informed and actively involved.

 ## Contributor Statistics